-Communication to students: The graduate program will need to specify the conditions and timeline for completing them within the conditional admission letter, print a copy of it, and send it to the student.
+Communication to students: The graduate program will need to specify the conditions and timeline for completing them within the conditional admission letter and send it to the student.

 Denied admission: Indicates that the applicant is not granted admission to a degree program under any status.